-$m V_D$ is the voltage drop of the Schottky diode.
-Selection of the Schottky diode is critical in terms of the high temperature reverse bias leakage current which is very dependent on $m V{IN}$ and exponentially increasing with temperature.
-Due to the nature of reverse bias leakage vs temperature, the diode should be carefully selected to operate in the worst case circuit conditions.
+The V_D is the voltage drop of the Schottky diode.
+Selection of the Schottky diode is critical in terms of the high temperature reverse bias leakage current, which is very dependent on VIN and exponentially increasing with temperature.
+Due to the nature of intersil reverse bias leakage vs temperature, the diode should be carefully selected to operate in the worst case circuit conditions.
 Catastrophic failure is possible if the diode chosen experiences thermal runaway at elevated temperatures.
-Please refer to Application Note for diode selection.
+Refer to Application Notes for AN1574, AN1605, AN1584 diode selection listed on page 1.